emondek/openshift-origin/no-ad-int-keyvault/README.md

 You will need to create a Key Vault to store your SSH Private Key that will then be used as part of the deployment.

 1. Create KeyVault using Powershell<br/>
-<&nbsp><&nbsp>   a.
+  a.
 Create new resource group: New-AzureRMResourceGroup -Name 'ResourceGroupName' -Location 'West US'<br/>
-<&nbsp><&nbsp>   b.
+  b.
 Create key vault: New-AzureRmKeyVault -VaultName 'KeyVaultName' -ResourceGroup 'ResourceGroupName' -Location 'West US'<br/>
-<&nbsp><&nbsp>  c.
+  c.
 Create variable with sshPrivateKey: $securesecret = ConvertTo-SecureString -String '[copy ssh Private Key here - including line feeds]' -AsPlainText -Force<br/>
-<&nbsp><&nbsp>   d.
+  d.
 Create Secret: Set-AzureKeyVaultSecret -Name 'SecretName' -SecretValue $securesecret -VaultName 'KeyVaultName'<br/>

 ### azuredeploy.Parameters.json File Explained